openremote/openremote/.ci_cd/README.md

   "push": {
     // Name of branch to react to (exact match) "develop": {
-      // Comma separated list of tags to push to openremote/manager docker hub image $version is replaced with release version
+      // Comma separated list of tags to push to openremote/manager docker hub image
       // This can only be used on the main openremote repo (openremote/openremote) "distribute": {
         "tags": "develop"